Is The HubSpot Free CRM Actually Free?

-A meeting schedule link makes it easy for prospects to schedule time with you in just one click, through showing available times based on your calendar.
+A meeting schedule link makes it easy for prospects to schedule time with you in just one click, by showing available times based on your calendar.
 Through customization, you are able to attach your name to that link to make it even more personal.

-And, you do not get access to any automated features, like sales automation workflows.
+And, as noted, you do not get access to any automated features, like sales automation workflows.
 If you are looking to limit all of the manual actions your sales team is responsible for, automated features like workflows and email sequences can be major time savers.

-The Sales Professional package costs $400 a month, and you get five users included.
-Any additional users will cost you $80 per additional user.
+The Sales Professional package costs $500 a month, and you get five users included.
+Any additional users will cost you $100 per additional user.

-For those who require more than just the sales tools, you’ll want to purchase the Marketing Hub as well.
+For those who want to take advantage of personalization opportunities of the HubSpot CRM, you’ll want to purchase the HubSpot Marketing Hub as well.

-Keep in mind, though, that the Marketing Hub ditches that million contact limit -- you’ll have to start paying for every 1,000 contacts you have in your database.
+Keep in mind, however, that HubSpot Marketing ditches that million contact limit, and you’ll have to start paying for every 1,000 contacts you have in your database.

 This can be frustrating for those who were expecting to be able to get up and running quickly with just the free version alone.

-So while this solution is good for those who aren’t ready to make a financial commitment, in order to maximize the value of the tool, and in turn produce a better ROI for your organization, it will probably make more sense to level up.
+So while this solution is good for those who aren’t ready to make a financial commitment, in order to maximize the value of the tool and, in turn, produce a better ROI for your organization, it will probably make more sense to level up.